About

 I later became an editor at the station and managed coverage for a team of 2-5 reporters.

 In 2022, I decided to try freelancing, and returned to NPR’s headquarters as a contract editor on Weekend All Things Considered.
-I currently work as the editor for The Washington Post’s daily news podcast, Post Reports, the Post’s political podcast The Campaign Moment, and Magic in the United States from PRX Productions.
+I currently work as the editor for The Washington Post’s daily news podcast, Post Reports.
+Last year, I edited the Post’s campaign podcast The Campaign Moment, and Magic in the United States from PRX Productions.

 My work has appeared on Morning Edition, All Things Considered, Here & Now, Weekend Edition, Hidden Brain, The NPR Politics Podcast, Post Reports, and the BBC.
 I’m based in Pittsburgh.